vwanalyzer/vwanalyzer-model/README.md

 which can be found at:
 https://dl.acm.org/doi/abs/10.1145/3488932.3517425

+Please send an email to Hyunwoo Lee (lee3816@purdue.edu) if you have any question or comments.

 The VWAnalyzer framework is to analyze the VoWiFi protocol based on its specifications and consists of two steps called _Scenario Construction_ and _Scenario Verification_.

 To get the counterexamples,